Carlos Correa Preview, Player Props: Twins vs. Brewers

 Carlos Correa At The Plate

-- Correa has 98 hits and an OBP of .310 to go with a slugging percentage of .404.
-All three of those stats are best among Minnesota hitters this season.
+- Correa has 98 hits and an OBP of .309 to go with a slugging percentage of .401.
+All three of those stats are tops among Minnesota hitters this season.

-- In 34 games this year (30.9%), Correa has picked up an RBI, and in 13 of those games (11.8%) he had more than one.
-He has also driven in three or more of his team's runs in five contests.
+- In 34 games this year (30.6%), Correa has picked up an RBI, and in 13 of those games (11.7%) he had two or more.
+He has also driven home three or more of his team's runs in five contests.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.